Cushing chosen as site for $5.56 billion refinery

-Officials on Wednesday announced that a Texas company has selected Cushing as the site to build a $5.56 billion next-generation, full conversion crude refinery.
+A Texas company has selected Cushing as the site to build a $5.56 billion next-generation crude oil refinery that will generate and consume hydrogen as a fuel source with a zero-carbon footprint goal, officials announced Wednesday.

-Southern Rock Energy Partners LLC (SREP), based in El Campo, Texas, said the refinery would process domestically produced light, sweet shale and light, sweet crudes into low carbon transportation fuels at a rate of 250,000 barrels per day.
+Southern Rock Energy Partners LLC, based in El Campo, Texas, said the refinery would process domestically produced light, sweet shale and light, sweet crudes into low carbon transportation fuels at a rate of 250,000 barrels per day.

 People are also reading…